 Brokers are not permitted to vote the shares they hold on behalf of beneficial owners without the beneficial owner's voting instruction for matters that are deemed to be "non-routine."
 A broker non-vote occurs with respect to non-routine matters when the beneficial owner of the shares fails to furnish timely voting instructions to the broker, and the broker is not permitted to vote the shares in its discretion.
-The election of directors, advisory vote on executive compensation and the advisory vote on the frequency of the advisory vote on executive compensation are considered non-routine matters.
+The election of directors and the advisory vote on executive compensation are considered non-routine matters.
 If you do not instruct your broker on how to vote your shares with respect to these non-routine matters, your broker will not be able to cast a vote on these proposals.
 Accordingly, we urge you to provide voting instructions to your bank, broker or other holder of record so that you may vote on these important matters.
 Shares constituting broker non-votes, while counted towards the quorum, are not counted as votes cast "for" or "against" for the purpose of determining whether shareholders have approved a non-routine matter.
 As a result, broker non-votes will have no impact on the outcome of these matters.

 Ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm (sometimes referred to as our "independent auditors") is a routine matter, and, therefore, brokers would have discretion to vote on this proposal without having received timely voting instructions.
-Accordingly, there will be no broker non-votes with respect to this proposal.
+Accordingly, there will be no broker nonvotes with respect to this proposal.